Asheboro

 Students in Asheboro West feed into Asheboro High School, which runs the innovative Zoo School program in partnership with the North Carolina Zoo, offering hands‑on learning with animal scientists—a uniquely enriching educational opportunity tied directly to the local community asset.

-A Asheboro Neighborhood
+An Asheboro Neighborhood

-This April in Asheboro West
+This May in Asheboro West

 Things to do, events, and what's happening this month